Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

 Personally, I prefer being empowered over being a victim.

-If reading that makes you want to punch me in the face, I completely understand.
+If reading that makes you want to slap me in the face, I completely understand.

 However, if you’re open and willing to forgive each other, an affair can have many hidden benefits to your relationship: